pacorta/pacerunner2.0/README.md

 The app now calculates the user’s traveled distance from the moment they press “start running” and the total distance (so far) is displayed during the run.
 The total distance will be displayed on a pop up screen for run stats after the user presses “end run”.

+We've moved from local state (_totalDistance) to global state management (distanceProvider).
+Tracking control has shifted from explicit methods to a state-driven approach using trackingProvider.
+The app now reacts to state changes, making it more flexible and easier to manage.

 ###To-Do List
 - [ ] Make a summary page that includes the following (after checking the data you already have below):
     - [ ] Total trip’s polyline representation